create3000/x_ite/docs/_posts/components/Texturing/ImageTexture.md

 ## Supported File Formats

-All image file formats supported by your web-browser, but at least:
+All image file formats supported by the web-browser, but at least:

 | Encoding         | File Extension | MIME Type       |
 |------------------|----------------|-----------------|